dotnet/csharpstandard/standard/expressions.md

 The third form of *typeof_expression* consists of a `typeof` keyword followed by a parenthesized `void` keyword.
 The result of an expression of this form is the `System.Type` object that represents the absence of a type.
 The type object returned by `typeof(void)` is distinct from the type object returned for any type.

-> *Note*: This special type `object` is useful in class libraries that allow reflection onto methods in the language, where those methods wish to have a way to represent the return type of any method, including `void` methods, with an instance of `System.Type`. *end note*
+> *Note*: This special `System.Type` object is useful in class libraries that allow reflection onto methods in the language, where those methods wish to have a way to represent the return type of any method, including `void` methods, with an instance of `System.Type`. *end note*

 The `typeof` operator can be used on a type parameter.
 The result is the `System.Type` object for the run-time type that was bound to the type parameter.
 The `typeof` operator can also be used on a constructed type or an unbound generic type ([§8.4.4](types.md#844-bound-and-unbound-types)).
 The `System.Type` object for an unbound generic type is not the same as the `System.Type` object of the instance type ([§15.3.2](classes.md#1532-the-instance-type)).
 The instance type is always a closed constructed type at run-time so its `System.Type` object depends on the run-time type arguments in use.
 The unbound generic type, on the other hand, has no type arguments, and yields the same `System.Type` object regardless of runtime type arguments.